 There are some spectacular cycle routes to enjoy in Swale.
 Following extensive community consultations, two routes were created on the Isle of Sheppey specifically for cyclists.
 Together, they both take in some fantastic scenery and give cyclists the chance to cover most of the island.
 As the Isle of Sheppey sits on mostly level ground, they are brilliant for children and beginners to venture out, try the Sheerness Way which is just 9km long.

 Another route to add to your planner is the Isle of Harty Trail.
 Beginning in the village of Leysdown, the trail runs through the beautiful Marsh Harrier landscape, ending in the charming village of Harty.
 Enjoy a visit to the listed Church of St. Thomas the Apostle, while you are there.
 There are two rest points on the trail, each specially designed by the artist Alun Heslop, to take full advantage of the glorious views.

-Don’t forget to ride down to Graveney to pop into the Four Horseshoes Cycling Pub.
-Not only does it offer delicious food and drink, it also has a bicycle repair and servicing workshop attached to the building.
+Don’t forget to ride down to Graveney to pop into the Four Horseshoes Cycling Pub for delicious food and drink.

 Cyclists in Swale have plenty of great options for their next trip, but it will only be enjoyable if you're riding an appropriate bike.
 There are some very active clubs and cyclists in Swale so if you've got your bike why not look at the CTC Swale or the female only sessions of Swale Breeze and see if you can join in with their activities.
 Check out the following website guide on deciding between mountain, road or hybrid bikes to get you started on your next adventure.